Nmorales9990/vuejs-localhost-to-production-talk/presentation.md

 1. Build a complete Vue CI/CD pipeline using GitHub Actions
 2. Automate your Vue project from commit to deploy
 3. Customize workflows for any deployment environment
-4. Learn caching, environments, secrets, and rollback tactics
+4. Learn environments, secrets, talk about rollback tactics

 ---